2019 Seminole Lake Family Tennis

 Illness: Please do not bring your child to camp if they are vomiting, running a fever or showing signs of a contagious disease such as head lice, pink eye, chicken pox, swine flu, or ringworm.
 If a child becomes sick while at camp, staff will call the parent or emergency contact person.
 Sick children need to be picked up as soon as possible.

-Lunch & Snack: Have your child bring his or her non-perishable lunch, snack and drink to camp.
-With childhood obesity on the rise, parents are encouraged to pack a healthy lunch for their child and avoid sending candy and sodas for lunch or snacks.
+Lunch & Snack: Have your child bring his or her non-perishable, healthy lunch, snack and drink to camp.
 Refrigerators or microwaves are not available.
 Lunch may be purchased from our restaurant, for $10 per day.

 Dress Code: Be aware that children do get dirty at camp!
 Dress your child accordingly... we suggest that your child wear comfortable, weather appropriate clothing.
 Tennis shoes are required.
 Wheelie shoes and open toe sandals are not allowed for safety reasons.
 It is suggested that parents place child's name or initials on the inside of camper's belongings, clothes, lunch boxes, sunscreen bottles, etc. A swimsuit and towel will be needed everyday, don’t forget to label with camper’s name.

 Swimming: Weather permitting, campers will be going swimming in our pool.
 Send a towel and sunscreen with your child.
 Campers who choose not to swim will go to the pool and will be supervised, but we will not have structured activities provided for them.